GaryManv/SQL-Project/cleaning_data.md

-  	select * from analytics where units_sold is not null select * from analytics where units_sold is  null 5.2) select distinct on (visitid) analytics.* from analytics order by visitid
+  	select * from analytics where units_sold is not null select * from analytics where units_sold is  null 5.2) select distinct on (visitid) analytics.* from analytics order by visitid 5.3) select visitid,date, to_date(date :: text, 'YYYYMMDD') from analytics